nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Allows you to add one or multiple medications to a patient's appointment record.
+This command allows you to add one or multiple medications to a patient's appointment record.
 The appointment to be edited is identified by the index number shown in the displayed list of appointments by `list-appointments`.

 **Command Format** <br>
 `add-prescription APPOINTMENT_INDEX pi/PATIENT_INDEX mn/MEDICATION_NAME...`